-Orienteering is wonderful for children as it encourages map reading and decision-making.
+Orienteering in schools is wonderful for children as it encourages map reading and decision-making.
 It’s also a great way of getting children active.

 We work with primary and secondary schools, both locally and around the UK.
-Our orienteering courses are in-line with the National Curriculum.
+Our orienteering for schools courses are in-line with the National Curriculum.